Apple Watch Series 6 release date: Price, specs and latest rumours

 Quite a lot, it turns out.

-The sixth iteration of the Apple Watch is set to be revealed at the ‘Time Flies’ Apple Event on 15th September 2020.
+Apple Watch Series 6 is set to be revealed at the ‘Time Flies’ Apple Event on 15th September 2020.
+The event is at 6pm UK time tomorrow.
+You can also expect iPad Air 4 and maybe Apple AirTags.

 Previous models have been available to pre-order during the Apple event they were revealed at, with a physical release a week or two later – so expect the Series 6 to hit shelves in late September 2020.